vinniesun/Event-Processing-GUI/README.md

 As seen in the screenshot above, the GUI can also display reconstructed images frame by frame.
 * These reconstructed images are generated from events with the help of the tool, e2vid.
 * The GitHub link to e2vid is: https://github.com/uzh-rpg/rpg_e2vid.

+## Tools used to document this project
+* LICEcap (https://www.cockos.com/licecap/).
+LICEcap is used to help capture the GUI in action and saved as GIFs.